Social bond is the degree to which

 an individual is integrated into the society, or the social.

-to the family.
-Social bond also includes social bonding to the school, to the
+social bonding to the family.
+Social bond also includes social bonding to the school,

 Social Bond theory was written by

 Travis Hirschi in 1969.
 Social Bond theory later developed into Social Control Theory.

 While David Emile Durkheim first focused on the importance

 of the social bond it has gained wide acceptance in the theory and research of Travis

 Hirschi.
 Hirschi argues that as the socal bond is weakened as the degree of deviant